Thursday July 7, 2022

 They were witnessed by so many people, that it is virtually impossible that something wasn't in the sky, but what was it and what was their reason for being here?

-The reason I am writing this, is because I believe this phenomena also visited the Yuma, Arizona area, and a point in between Yuma and Phoenix.
+The reason I am writing this, is that I believe this phenomena also visited the Yuma, Arizona area, and a point in between Yuma and Phoenix.

-I recall two distinct, very similar sightings of lights, that were spotted once near Gila Bend, Arizona, by my wife Bonnie King and myself.
+I witnessed two distinct, very similar sightings of lights, the first of which were spotted once near Gila Bend, Arizona, by my wife Bonnie King and myself.

-A few days later I saw something very similar while visiting an historic ruin on the edges of Yuma, with a woman who was a city of Yuma employee.
+A few nights later I saw something very similar while visiting an historic ruin on the edges of Yuma, along with a city of Yuma employee.

 These events always stood out in my mind to a degree because they were very hard to explain.

-And while there will never be a real or full explanation, it is noteworthy that this happened in a relative timeframe to one of the Phoenix sightings.
+And while there will never be a real or full explanation, it is noteworthy that this happened in a relative time frame to one of the Phoenix Lights sightings.